zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The certificates are described in more detail in the [TLS Certificates for localhost](https://github.com/zowe/api-layer/blob/master/keystore/README.md).

-**Note:** Only keystore and truststore is supported when running locally.
+**Note:** When running on localhost, only the combination of using a keystore and truststore is supported.

 #### Certificate management script